bignimbus/cash.js/README.md

     "success": function () {
         cash.setValues({
                 // this is possible, but you need to explicitly configure this
-                // in the settings object
+                // in the currencies object
                 "GOOG": 540
             })
             .update();